web-dave/ngx-snake/backend/README.md

 In this project Prisma is used to connect to the database: https://www.prisma.io/

-You can find a docker-compose-db.yml in the folder "docker" to run a mariaDb locally for development.
+You can find a docker-compose.yml in the folder "docker" to run a mariaDb locally for development.
+* command: `docker-compose up -d`

 ## License